oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

    ![The resultant calculation variable that was generated in the window](images/updated-calculation.png)

-### Automatically Generated
+### Auto Generate Calculations

 Another way to populate the calculation page is by predefining clusters or outliers in your data and right-click-save in *My calculations* folder.

-**Note:** This procedure is only available of OAC version May 2022 or newer.
+>**Note:** This procedure is only available of OAC version May 2022 or newer.
 OAS updates happen annually, while OAC updates are more frequent.
 Therefore, in order to implement this automation, you need to ensure that the OAS version postdates May 2022.

 1. With the OAC notebook still open, populate a visualization.